 - Revising General Standards regarding residential garages and utilities to be consistent with the Volcano Heights SDP.

 - Revising General Regulations regarding plant lists, color restrictions, and grading to be consistent with Volcano Heights SDP.

 The Plan was adopted by City Council on August 15, 2011.
+Councilor Dan Lewis is pleased to present the draft Sector Development Plan (SDP) for Volcano Trails in the Volcano Mesa area.
 The Plan is available for download here.

 Volcano Trails is one of three sector plan areas that make up Volcano Mesa, a community covering approximately 3,532 acres.
 Volcano Heights and Volcano Cliffs are the other two sector plan areas.
 Volcano Trails was originally owned and master planned by one developer: Longford Homes.
 Its single-family subdivisions have been constructed most recently by DR Horton.
 Future phases of construction are expected to be accomplished by a variety of developers.

 The Volcano Trails SDP covers 446 acres of land and contains goals and policies related to Transportation, the Environment /Open Space, and Land Use.
 The Land Use chapter adopts zoning and general regulations to guide future development within the area.
 The policies and regulations in the plan were developed to reflect the Vision and Guiding Principles in the plan, as well as implementing the policies of the Volcano Mesa amendment to the Rank 2 West Side Strategic Plan.